Every day millions of words are being put down on websites to attract more readers and, hopefully more customers.

 When you use WordPress, there is a great tool out there called the Evergreen Content Poster that lets you share older (and updated) blog posts consistently.

 This plugin will automatically share old posts on Twitter and other social media if you have the plugin installed and activated.
 Besides the initial setup, this doesn’t take any more time on your part.

-To install them, just go to your WordPress admin > Plugins > Add new and installed the plugin.
+To install them, go to your WordPress admin > Plugins > Add new and install the plugin.

 The post will then be shared randomly, making your life easier and saving you time.

 There you have it, a quick and easy way to ensure all your hard work wasn’t for nothing.